damarss/react-admin-tutorial/README.md

 ## DataProvider

-The included data provider use [ra-data-json-server](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-json-server).
-It fits REST APIs powered by [JSON Server](https://github.com/typicode/json-server), such as [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

-You'll find an `.env` file at the project root that includes a `VITE_JSON_SERVER_URL` variable.
-Set it to the URL of your backend.
-By default, we set it to targets [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+The data provider used in this application is using local storage data provider.
+You can find the implementation in `src/provider/localStorageDataProvider.`.

+## Login

+The login page is using a fake login.
+Use any username and password to login.